Anish-08/Snake_Game/README.md

 # Snake_Game
-Team Name - Late Current
+Team Name - Late Current \n
-Team members - Anish Kulkarni and Aparna Agrawal
+Team members - Anish Kulkarni and Aparna Agrawal\n
-An enhanced version of the popular game snake.
+An enhanced version of the popular game snake. \n
-Here as the game progresses obstacles are added.
-Earn bonus points by eating apple.
+Here as the game progresses obstacles are added. \n Earn bonus points by eating apple. \n
-Total score is the sum of size and bonus points.
+Total score is the sum of size and bonus points.\n

 The rules are :
 1)	Control keys are W,A,S,D.